pepplejoshua/proto/README.md

 # proto

-A language compiler exploring as many parts of compiler theory as we (the writers) can muster
+A language compiler exploring as many parts of compiler theory as we (the writers) can muster.

 <br>